 When I asked why the groups were divided a “maintenance” group and a “usual care” group, Perlman replied that getting a massage weekly for a year could be quite costly for most people in the real world.
 “We were hoping to show that you could cut back on the frequency,” he said.
 “Since we don’t know exactly what the subjects did outside of the study over that year, we can’t really say why all the groups improved, but the takeaway is that massage lead to more immediate improvement.”

 “We attempted to track things like medication use and determine the cost-effectiveness of massage, but found that difficult,” Perlman added when I asked what could be improved in the study.
 “Not an improvement necessarily, but a different methodology would be to compare massage to other active interventions.
 We also need more investigation into the mechanism of massage for osteoarthritis and other conditions.”

-As aforementioned, massage therapy—even if it is biweekly—can be costly for many people with knee osteoarthritis or pretty much any similar conditions.
+Massage therapy—even if it is biweekly—can be costly for many people with knee osteoarthritis.
 Dr. Jeffrey Jackson from Zablocki VA Medical Center in Milwaukee, Wisconsin, emphasized, “What is not clear from this study is whether weekly Swedish massage might lead to sustained improvement.
-The improvement appears to last for the 8 weeks that weekly massage was being provided; after that, having a massage every other week appears to not be therapeutic.”
+The improvement appears to last for the eight weeks that weekly massage was being provided; after that, having a massage every other week appears to not be therapeutic.”